BenHur78/Training/AspNetCore/Learning04Book/Readme.txt

 7.3 To re-create the dtabase and apply the migrations dotnet ef database update --context StoreDbContext

+7.4 To remove a previously created migration dotnet ef migrations remove

 8. Templates
 8.1 web - ASP.Net Core Empty